lukegb/uffd/README.md

 ## development

+Clone this repository with the `--recurse-submodules` flag to retrieve submodule dependencies.

 Before running uffd, you need to create the database with `flask db upgrade`.
+The database is placed in `instance/uffd.sqlit3`.

 Then use `flask run` to start the application:

 ```